marindie/marindie.github.io/_posts/Oracle/2019-02-18-Oracle-CSV-SQLPLUS-EN.md

     result properly without line breaks.
 11. FORMAT WRAPPED preserve whitespace of query result.
 Ex) ' &!aa&1'
 12. This example assume that Each end of line is terminated by $ and each Field data is seperated by &!
+13. Beaware that PGA size should be enough to load data before write into a file.

 ### PL/SQL Block in bash